 Welcome to the Amelia Earhart Hangar Museum

-The new Amelia Earhart Hangar Museum — opening in 2023 — will honor Earhart’s aviation legacy and inspire all generations in the pursuit of flight.
+The new Amelia Earhart Hangar Museum — opening on April 14, 2023 — honors Earhart’s aviation legacy and inspires all generations in the pursuit of flight.

-The centerpiece will be Muriel — the world’s last remaining Lockheed Electra 10-E — an aircraft identical to the plane Earhart flew on her final flight.
-Muriel is named for Amelia’s younger sister, Grace Muriel Earhart Morrissey.
+The centerpiece is Muriel — the world’s last remaining Lockheed Electra 10-E — an aircraft identical to the plane Earhart flew on her final flight.
+Muriel is named after Amelia’s younger sister, Grace Muriel Earhart Morrissey.

-Immersive STEM exhibits will take visitors through Earhart’s adventurous life — from growing up in Atchison, Kansas, to the height of her worldwide fame — as the first woman to fly solo across the Atlantic Ocean.
+Fourteen, interactive, immersive STEM exhibits take visitors through Earhart’s adventurous life — from growing up in Atchison, Kansas, to the height of her worldwide fame — as the first woman to fly solo across the Atlantic Ocean.

 Amelia Earhart Statue At U.S. Capitol